 Unless you don't mind running out to the green bin every time you peel a banana, blow your nose, or make a cup of tea, you'll need to find a way to collect compostable items in your home until you're ready to take them out.
 We like to refer to these compost collection containers as "mini-bins."

 Note: West Hants does not allow disposal of any plastic compost bags in the green cart, as they present several issues for collectors, compost facility workers, and those who buy and use the end product.
-THIS INCLUDES bags labelled "compostable" or "biodegradable."
+THIS INCLUDES bags labelled "biodegradable."
 We understand this may be an inconvenience to some residents, so we ask for your understanding and cooperation.
 To give you a better composting experience, we've provided multiple alternatives to using plastic catchment bags, along with other tips and tricks for maintaining a clean, odourless mini-bin!

 What can I use as a Mini-Bin?